January 29, 2021

 “A History Lesson to Remember” at the Senior Center

 Through the power of the spoken word, Dr. Rebertha Pope-Matthews highlights the contributions of African (Black) Americans from 1619 to 2020.
 “We Remember 1619,” written by Dr. Pope-Matthews, is spoken to an electrifying musical track.
 This free program celebrating Black History Month is scheduled for Friday, February 19, at 1 p.m.
 Space is limited.
 Please register by February 16 on the Parks & Recreation website or by calling (757) 890-3444.
 The Senior Center is located at 5314 George Washington Memorial Highway in the Washington Square Shopping Center.

 Bundle Up and Join Us for the First Winter Market – Saturday, January 30

 For the first time in Yorktown Market Day history, we are holding three winter markets, with the first one tomorrow (Saturday, Jan.
 30).
 Join us at the waterfront from 10 a.m. to 2 p.m. to shop for locally grown, produced and crafted products.
 Grab a cup of hot coffee from Column 15 or a steaming bowl of deliciousness from Kathi’s Clam Chowder.
 Eggs, meats, seasonal produce, and so much more are waiting for you at the market!
 Don’t miss a special performance by the Fifes and Drums of York Town at 11 a.m.
 Additional markets are scheduled for February 13 and March 6.
 Tourism Development has been hard at work planning events for us to enjoy while practicing safe social distancing and following the Governor’s COVID guidelines.
-For a list of market vendors, visit the Market Days website.

 Board of Supervisors Electronic Meeting February 2